Steeplejacks

 Working at Height Knowledge

-Alongside technical access skills, working at height training is an important foundation for anyone entering the industry.
-This includes planning, equipment checks, competence, rescue arrangements and supervision.
-Steeplejacks and rope access workers also need a sound understanding of the working at height regulations and current safety guidance.
+Alongside technical access skills, working at height training is an important foundation for anyone involved in steeplejack-style work, rope access or high-level maintenance.
+This includes access planning, equipment checks, competence, rescue arrangements, supervision and a clear understanding of current working at height guidance.

 Church Steeples and Heritage Structures